 |---|---|---|---|---|

-For most users, the APT method is recommended because it integrates with Ubuntu’s package management, receives security updates automatically, and includes the arduino-add-groups utility for configuring USB permissions.
-However, if you need the latest IDE 2.x features like code autocompletion and a live debugger, choose the Flatpak IDE 2.x method instead.
+For most users, the APT method is the simplest starting point because it integrates with Ubuntu’s package management and includes the arduino-add-groups utility for USB permissions.
+If you need IDE 2.x features such as autocomplete, board manager improvements, and live debugging, choose Flatpak IDE 2.x or Arduino’s official AppImage or ZIP download instead.

-With the APT method, Arduino IDE installs directly from Ubuntu’s official repository.
-As a result, this approach provides a stable, tested version that integrates with your system’s package management and includes helper scripts for configuring USB permissions.
+With the APT method, Arduino IDE installs directly from Ubuntu’s repository.
+This approach provides a stable package, tracks system updates, and includes helper scripts for configuring USB permissions.

 Update Your System Packages